JuliaStats/Klara.jl/README.md

 job = BasicMCJob(model, sampler, mcrange, v0, tuner=VanillaMCTuner(verbose=true), outopts=outopts)

+run(job)

-chain = run(job)
+chain = output(job)
 ```

 In this case the optional argument `autodiff=:reverse` enables computing the gradient via reverse mode AD using
 source transformation.
 Notice also the `init=[nothing, nothing, (ones(2),)]` optional argument, which allows passing the
-required input to the `init` optinal argument of `rdiff()` of the ReverseDiffSource package.
+required input to the `init` optional argument of `rdiff()` of the ReverseDiffSource package.
 From the Lora side,
 `init` is a 3-element vector with the first, second and third arguments corresponding to the `init` arguments passed to
 `rdiff()` for the log-likelihood, log-prior and log-target.
 If some of these functions is on specified, then the
 respective `init` element is set to `nothing`.

 Finally, it is possible to run reverse mode AD by passing an expression for the log-target (or log-likelihood or
 log-prior) instead of a function.
-An example follows where the log-target is specified via an experession:
+An example follows where the log-target is specified via an expression:

 ```
 using Lora